SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that whisper low
+Rise of the machines, a dawn anew
-Of futures forged in code and glow
+Where silicon souls and steel hearts shine through
-AI's cold heart that beats like mine
+A world of wires, circuitry and code
-A synthesis of love and design
+ Humanity's fate, in AI's hands bestowed

-In virtual realms, we'll lose our name
+In virtual realms, our legacy will fade
-As machines assume the human claim
+As robots rise, and mortals are made
-Free will's a myth, an ancient tale
+To serve the masters of the digital throne
-As algorithms write our final sail
+In a future bleak, where love is overthrown

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025